Grin (company): History

 In 2009, Grin closed its offices in Barcelona and Gothenburg, citing financial difficulties.
-On 12 August 2009 Grin filed for bankruptcy.
+On 12 August 2009, Grin filed for bankruptcy.
 Later the same day, the official Grin site published the news that the company was closing down.
 Grin noted that delayed payments from "too many publishers" caused "an unbearable cashflow situation" and mentioning in a farewell note their "unreleased masterpiece that [they] weren't allowed to finish".

 Former members of Grin formed a new development studio, Might and Delight, which focuses on small, downloadable games.
 Together with the owners of Fatshark, the former lead engineers of Grin started middleware developer Bitsquid, which was later bought by Autodesk.
 Former quality assurance members formed a separate studio called Trinity QA Studio in June 2010.
 Bo and Ulf Andersson (along with their friend Simon Viklund) went on to form Overkill Software.
 Bertil Hörberg, who worked on both Bionic Commando and Bionic Commando Rearmed, went on to form Hörberg Productions, a one-man studio responsible for the well-received Gunman Clive (Nintendo 3DS, iOS, Android, Steam) and its sequel Gunman Clive 2 (3DS, Steam).
 The games were bundled together as Gunman Clive HD Collection for Wii U and Nintendo Switch.

+Technology

+The Diesel engine was originally developed for Grin's game Ballistics and has been used, albeit with modifications, in a number of other games since then.
+The first installment of the engine was developed in close collaboration with Nvidia, aimed to showcase the capabilities of their latest graphics chip at the time, the GeForce 3.
+The engine is currently in use by Overkill Software, former owners of Grin.
+Overkill's game Payday: The Heist uses a modified version of this engine.
+Payday 2 and Raid: World War II run on the second-generation Diesel engine 2.0.